AnyLog-co/docker-compose/kubernetes/README.md

 bash deploy_node.sh package
 ```

-* Start AnyLog based on configuration file - this will also enable port-forwarding against the node
+* Start AnyLog based on configuration file - this will also start the volumes and enable port-forwarding against the node
 ```shell
 bash deploy_node. start configurations/${CONFIG_FILE} ${INTERNAL_IP_ADDRESS}
 ```

-* Stop AnyLog instance and corresponding port-forwarding
+* Stop AnyLog instance and corresponding port-forwarding, it will not remove volumes
 ```shell
 bash deploy_node. stop configurations/${CONFIG_FILE}
 ```